 Culture and sightseeing

 From traditional architecture to modern design, from old temples to avant-garde galleries, from tea houses to jazz clubs, a semester is hardly enough to sample all of Shanghai’s diverse cultural offerings.

-In China, food is not just a daily necessity, but a way of life, and one of the great pleasures of living in Shanghai for a while.
+In China, food is not just a daily necessity, but a way of life.
+Shanghai's endless culinary choices are one of the great pleasures of living in this great city for a while.

 Shop ‘til you drop, that won’t be a problem in Shanghai